 The benefits to digital signatures

 With many people’s lives becoming increasingly manic, the main benefit of the E-signature is that it is convenient and time effective.
-It cuts down on paperwork significantly and means that people can fill in applications for [financial products such as loans] (link this text to http://www.hitachipersonalfinance.co.uk/personal-loans/) easily from home, where they can have all the information they may need to hand, like past pay slips, in a matter of minutes.
+It cuts down on paperwork significantly and means that people can fill in applications for financial products such as loans easily from home, where they can have all the information they may need to hand, like past pay slips, in a matter of minutes.

-For example, Hitachi Personal Finance’s E-signature option means that if you are approved for a loan, the money can be in your account the next working day.
+For example, Hitachi Personal Finance’s E-signature option means that if you are approved for a loan, the money could be in your account within 2 working days.

 If all of the ‘paperwork’ to do with a transaction is online, it is also much easier to store and track than physical copies, meaning applications are processed quickly and efficiently.